-It should also be noted that Council through its various business units and service providers, maintains an operational budget for its building portfolio.
-The Operational category is required to be clearly segregated from the capital and maintenance activities references above from an accounting perspective and can be defined as:
+The Operational category is required to be clearly segregated from the capital and maintenance activities referenced above from an accounting perspective and can be defined as:

-Operation incurred from normal Utilities, cleaning and staff.
-Activities which are necessary to keep the asset appropriately utilised, being running costs to service the asset ----------- ---------------------- -------------------------------- ---
+Operation Recurring expenditure incurred from normal business operations cleaning, street sweeping.
+Activities which are necessary to keep the asset appropriately utilised, being running costs to service the asset ----------- -- ------------------------------- ---

 Future versions of this AM Plan will take into consideration the numerous Strategies and Programs currently under development by Council, including the financial considerations for each being Capital New, Renewal, Maintenance and Operational requirements.
+These Strategies and Programs include but are not limited to: